 If you’ve ever arrived home from a holiday and felt like you needed another break to recover, you might be interested in a slow travel experience for your next trip.
 Many people feel the need to rush around when they get to a new place, ticking off as many sights and activities as they can.
 But, while you may see a lot this way, it can be tricky to form a meaningful connection with your destination.

-Slow travel is expected to be one of the top travel trends of 2024, and there are several reasons for this.
+Slow travel is one of the top travel trends of 2024, and there are several reasons for this.
 Rejecting hectic itineraries and whistle-stop tours in favour of taking time to really get to know a place can be relaxing and rewarding.
 You can develop a deeper appreciation for your surroundings, discover authentic experiences, and avoid the traps of mass tourism.

 Slow travel is a branch of the ‘slow movement’, which pushes back against fast food and fast fashion.
 Travelling slowly is often more sustainable – and because you’re spending longer in one place, there can be more time to visit local markets and cook and eat fresh, sustainable food.